ryanwa18/ryanwardtech.com/content/blog/guides/how-to-install-spotify-cover-art-display/index.md

 $ scp .cache-<username> pi@spotipy.local:/home/pi
 ```

-Clone the [SpotiPi repository](https://github.com/ryanwa18/spotipi) to your raspberry pi.
+Clone the [SpotiPi repository](https://github.com/ryanwa18/spotipi) to your raspberry pi. **Make sure these remaining steps are done on your raspberry pi.** You can ssh into the raspberry pi, use vnc or just attach a monitor and keyboard.

 ```
 $ git clone https://github.com/ryanwa18/spotipi.git